Elisha

 Before he settled in Samaria, Elisha passed some time on Mount Carmel.
-He served from 892 until 832 BC as an advisor to the third through the eighth kings of Judah, holding the office of "prophet in Israel".
+He served from 892 until 832 BCE as an advisor to the third through the eighth kings of Judah, holding the office of "prophet in Israel".
 He is called a patriot because of his help to soldiers and kings.

 In the biblical narrative, he is a disciple and protégé of Elijah, and after Elijah was taken up in a whirlwind, Elisha received a double portion of his power and he was accepted as the leader of the sons of the prophets.
 Elisha then went on to perform twice as many miracles as Elijah.